Night Time: | 11 hours, 30 minutes |

 Neptune rise and set in Northern California Coast Range Preserve (NCCRP)

-Neptune is just 25 degrees from the Sun in the sky, so it is difficult to see.
-You may need binoculars, but only use them when sun is down.
+Neptune is just 8 degrees from the Sun in the sky, so it is difficult or impossible to see it.

 Time: